Sri-nidhi/Sri-nidhi/README.md

 ### Hi there 👋

-- I’m currently working on Spark
+- I’m currently working on Platform Data Engineering
 - Have exposure in both AWS and Azure shop
 - Looking to collaborate on Data Engineering Projects, Tech Talks and Technical Content Writing
 - 💬 Ask me about Data Engineering, Apache Airflow, Pyspark, AWS, Azure, Snowflake, dbt